Timeline for Degree Completion for Health Services Research and Policy PhD Students

 If a student fails to pass a qualifying examination, cannot find a thesis advisor, cannot form a thesis committee, or fails to meet other program, SMD, or University standards and expectations, the Program Director may recommend academic probation or academic dismissal to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

-When considering academic probation or academic dismissal, the Senior Associate Dean for Graduate Education and Postdoctoral Affairs expects documentation indicating that the student received substantial written feedback regarding his or her specific deficiencies.
+When considering academic probation or academic dismissal, the Senior Associate Dean for Graduate Education and Postdoctoral Affairs expects documentation indicating that the student received substantial written feedback regarding their specific deficiencies.
 Students must be provided with sufficient opportunities to fulfill the unmet standard(s).